shhfrlsk06/Transportation-Management-/README.md

 # Transportation-Management-
 Capstone project written in C# using ASP.NET MVC, Entity Framework, Code First Migrations, Google Distance Matrix API, DHX Scheduler and PayPal.
+TFS was used as source control for this project.

 This project was intended to be used as online interface for a transportation company.
 It features: